Millipede memory: First devices

-The earliest generation millipede devices used probes 10 nanometers in diameter and 70 nanometers in length, producing pits about 40 nm in diameter on fields 92 µm x 92 µm.
+The earliest generation millipede devices used probes 10 nanometers in diameter and 70 nanometers in length, producing pits about 40 nm in diameter on fields 92 μm x 92 μm.
 Arranged in a 32 x 32 grid, the resulting 3 mm x 3 mm chip stores 500 megabits of data or 62.5 MB, resulting in an areal density, the number of bits per square inch, on the order of 200 Gbit/in².
 IBM initially demonstrated this device in 2003, planning to introduce it commercially in 2005.
 By that point hard drives were approaching 150 Gbit/in², and have since surpassed it.

-Proposed Commercial Product
+Proposed commercial product

 Devices demonstrated at the CeBIT Expo in 2005 improved on the basic design, using a 64 x 64 cantilever chips with a 7 mm x 7 mm data sled, boosting the data storage capacity to 800 Gbit/in² using smaller pits.
 It appears the pit size can scale to about 10 nm, resulting in a theoretical areal density just over 1Tbit/in².
 IBM planned to introduce devices based on this sort of density in 2007.
 For comparison, as of late 2011, laptop hard drives were shipping with a density of 636 Gbit/in², and it is expected that heat-assisted magnetic recording and patterned media together could support densities of 10 Tbit/in².
 Flash reached almost 250 Gbit/in² in early 2010.

-Current Development
+Current development

 As of 2015, because of concurrent advances in competing storage technologies, no commercial product has been made available so far.